nealian/cse353_project3/README.md

 | Hub will create a new token if lost                                                        | Incomplete                   |

 ### Known Bugs
 * Star network still doesn't work right.
-No output files get written
+No output files get written -- suspect that the node's socket's blocking `recv()` is keeping `send()`s from working correctly
-* `Frame.cpp:49` throws out-of-range exceptions due to the substring stuff
 * Incomplete ring hub means that ring traffic also doesn't work.